Gloucester-Based Film 'CODA' Nominated For Best Picture Academy Award

-GLOUCESTER (CBS) – Scenes from Gloucester thrust onto the world stage, with an official Oscar nomination for CODA.
+GLOUCESTER (CBS) – Scenes from Gloucester thrust onto the world stage, with an official Oscar nomination for CODA Tuesday.
 The powerful coming of age film – which stands for ‘Child Of Deaf Adults’ – has some North Shore natives bursting with pride.

 “Both my parents are deaf.
 I have two brothers who are deaf.
 I have many nieces who are deaf.
 Both my kids are hard of hearing,” Dooley said.